NIRSpec MPT - MOS and MSATA Program Updates

 - Click "Replan" on the highlighted MPT plan (item "6" in Figure 4).

-- Change any of the parameters you wish in the MPT Planner, give the Plan a new name, then click "Generate Plan".
-Steps 6 and 7 can be repeated until you have a Plan with satisfactory results (e.g., the MSA utilization is high, and the plan will observe a large number of high priority sources).
+- In the Planner, change the Candidate Lists to use the new (updated) Catalog or any Candidate Lists made from it.
+You may now change any of the other parameters in the MPT Planner, give the Plan a new name, then click "Generate Plan".
+(Steps 6 and 7 can be repeated until you have a Plan with satisfactory results (e.g., the MSA utilization is high, and the plan will observe a large number of high priority sources).

-- Next, to update the existing MOS observation using the newly created MPT Plan, first highlight the existing MOS observation (the one that will be replaced) in the APT Tree.
+- Next, it is critical to update the existing MOS observation using the newly created MPT Plan.
+This is so that the MOS observation number remains the same, and so that the assigned Aperture PA for that observation is preserved.
+To do this correctly, first highlight the existing MOS observation (the one that will be replaced) in the APT Tree.
 Then, click "Update Observation N" in the MPT Plans pane (item "7" in Figure 4), where N is the observation number of the highlighted observation in the APT tree editor.
-This will update the observation with the new MPT Plan results.
-It is important to update existing observations in this way rather than creating a new observation because the angle assignment associated with the earlier observation should be retained.
+This will update the observation with the new MPT Plan results using the updated Catalog.

-- Optionally, after updating all MOS observations in the program, it should then be safe to delete old MPT Plans if they are unused by any observation.
+- Optionally, after updating the MOS observations in the program, it should then be safe to delete old MPT Plans if they are no longer used by any observation.
 You may also delete the old Catalog if you are certain it is no longer being used in an observation or plan.

 See Also: NIRSpec MSA Shutter Operability